 Violist/Violinist Jen Herman has concertized in the United States, Europe, Asia, and Africa and is currently based in New York City.
-She can be heard playing viola and violin in The Lion King and The Phantom of the Opera, Dear Evan Hansen, Mean Girls, King Kong, My Fair Lady, Carousel, and has held chairs in the Radio City Christmas Spectacular, Broadway’s Sunset Boulevard starring Glenn Close, and City Center’s Encores run of Evita.
-Often a guest principal violist for many local orchestras, Jen has performed with the American Ballet Theatre, American Symphony Orchestra, Flint, Lansing, Midland, Spoleto Festival USA, Princeton, Symphony in C, Distinguished Concerts International, Arcos, New Haven, Glens Falls, Greater Bridgeport, Chelsea Opera and the Medomak Conductor’s Retreat Orchestras.
+She can be heard playing viola and violin in numerous Broadway shows including The Lion King, Phantom of the Opera, Dear Evan Hansen, Mean Girls, King Kong, My Fair Lady, Carousel, and has held chairs in the Radio City Christmas Spectacular, Broadway’s Sunset Boulevard starring Glenn Close, and City Center’s Encores run of Evita.
+Often a guest principal violist for many local orchestras, Jen has performed with the American Ballet Theatre, American Symphony Orchestra, Flint, Lansing, Midland, Spoleto Festival USA, Princeton, Symphony in C, Distinguished Concerts International, Arcos, New Haven, Glens Falls, Greater Bridgeport, Chelsea Opera, and the Medomak Conductor’s Retreat Orchestras.

 Festival appearances include Summergarden at MoMA, Sarasota Music Festival, and Spoleto Music Festival USA.
 As a chamber musician, Jen has performed in venues such as Carnegie’s Weill Hall where her performance was featured on NPR, Detroit’s Orchestra Hall, MoMA’s sculpture garden, and was a founding member of the contemporary ensemble Lunatics at Large, of which Allan Kozinn of the New York Times described as “young, energetic, and finely polished.”
 An advocate for new music, she has premiered dozens of works by living composers and is currently commissioning new works for viola and violin.